markmead/blog/posts/ruby-rails-export-csv.md

 Exporting a CSV in Ruby on Rails is a simple task, but what if you want to filter the data?
-OK, it's probably still easy for a lot of you, but for me this was a speedbump in a project I worked on.
+OK, it's probably still easy for a lot of you, but for me this was a speed bump in a project I worked on.

 But before we begin, what is this project?